spara7C5/GUI-phase-tracking/README.md

 # GUI-phase-tracking

 ## What is it?
-GUI-phase-tracking is a software useful for plotting mathematical functions and other stuffs.
+GUI-phase-tracking is a Graphical User Interface Software for the investigation of the polarization insensitive phase recovery algorithm presented in the dedicated repository in the home.

 ## Getting Started